Discover Beauty ~ Understand Truth ~ Inspire Goodness

-Worship aids and hymnals and paper bulletins will not be available due to current restrictions.
+Worship aids and hymnals will not be available due to current restrictions.
 Use of your mobile device in silent mode is suggested to access on-line worship aids or you may bring your own worship aid book.
 Please remember to take your worship aid with you when you leave.

 During Mass in the Church we will continue to project the music and Liturgy Mass parts on the back wall.

 What are the Parish Office and Book Store Hours?

 We are available in the Parish Office from 8am to 5pm on Tuesdays-Friday.
 On Mondays we will be open from 8am until 8pm and on Sundays from 9am until 12noon.
 Please observe social distancing when visiting.
 We continue to be available via phone at 407-869-9472 and email.